Are you experiencing breast pain after breastfeeding or pumping? These tips can help you find breastfeeding pain relief.

 For instance, take a warm shower and massage your breasts to encourage unclogging.
 Apply a heating pad after feeding to soothe the pain.
 Use a warm cloth to massage while you’re feeding (of course, be careful to avoid disturbing your baby).

-You can also try applying warm compresses before and after feedings.
-A lot of breast pain after breastfeeding can happen when the milk ducts are refilling.
+You can also apply warm compresses before and after feedings.
+A lot of pain can happen when the milk ducts are refilling.
 And if you’re already swollen with a plugged duct, the refilling process can feel painful.

 3. Air dry your breasts after feedings

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Do you cover your breasts immediately after nursing, like with a bra or tank top?
 Consider air drying them after feedings so they’re not in immediate contact with your clothing.
 This will allow whatever wounds and sores to heal, especially after a feeding, than if clothes were to rub on them right away.